jsguerra/family-archives/README.md

 The pedigree is based on 'emperor.js' a Javascript script for embedding pedigree charts into blog posts.

-This is my first plugin, still under development.
+This is my first plugin, it's still under development.